 How to repair thinning grass, patches and holes in your lawn

-How to repair thinning grass
+How to repair a thinning grass

 Follow these easy steps to overseed patches: